 We have extended the JOANN brand beyond our locations and actively engage with our customers across various digital touch-points to wherever and however they choose.
 Our customers want options, and our robust omni-channel solutions provide a seamless e-commerce shopping experience.
 We have heavily invested in, and successfully built, our valuable digital assets in the past years, including our large email and SMS text databases and established social media presence.
 We have successfully leveraged these digital assets with our strong CRM capabilities to further accelerate our digital customer engagement.
 We have added more new customers to our digital databases in the thirty-nine weeks ended October 31, 2020 than in any prior full year.
 We plan to continue our customer acquisition momentum with several digital initiatives, from driving traffic to joann.com to expanding our presence in social media platforms.
 For example, YouTube has been a popular digital platform for our customers when they search for instructions and project inspiration.
-We have grown our subscriber base on YouTube by 121% over the thirty-nine weeks ended October 31, 2020.
-Videos on our YouTube channel have been viewed nearly 48 million times in that span, or more than a 1,400% increase compared to the same time period in the prior year.
+We have grown our subscriber base on YouTube by 171% for fiscal year 2021.
+Videos on our YouTube channel have been viewed nearly 67 million times in that span, or more than a 1,200% increase compared to fiscal year 2020.